AdobeDocs/analytics-learn.pt-BR/help/administration/manage-report-suites/configuring-zip-and-postal-code-settings.md

 ---
-title: Configuração das configurações de CEP e código postal no Adobe Analytics
+title: Definição das configurações de CEP e código postal no Adobe Analytics
 seo-title: Configuring Zip and Postal Code Settings in Adobe Analytics
-description: Neste vídeo, você aprenderá a configurar as configurações de CEP e código postal, para que possa fazer a análise com base nos dados da região.
+description: Neste vídeo, você aprenderá a definir as configurações de CEP e código postal, para fazer análises com base nos dados da região.
 seo-description: In this video you will learn how to configure zip and postal code settings, so that you can do analysis based on this region data.
 feature: Data Configuration and Collection
 topics: null